valaxy/socket.io-sync/readme.md

     socketPath   : '/socket.io',  // optional, default is 「/socket.io」
     room         : 'abc',         // any string but must match siosync-push
-    workplacePath: '/home/user/mywork/' // put files to where }
+    workplacePath: '/home/user/mywork/' // put files to where chmod        : 0o777,         // optional, chmod of file/dir, default is 777
+}
 ```